The Secrets She Keeps

-The Secrets She Keeps is an Australian psychological thriller drama television series that officially premiered on Network 10 on 22 April 2020 at 8:45 pm.
+The Secrets She Keeps is an Australian psychological thriller drama television series that premiered on Network 10 on 22 April 2020 at 8:45 pm.
 The series is written by Sarah Walker and Jonathan Gavin, based on the psychological thriller novel by Michael Robotham.

-The first season was given a special release on 10 Play on 4 April 2020 as a part of the streaming website's "10 shows in 10 days" promotion during the COVID-19 pandemic.
+The first season was given a special release on 10Play on 4 April 2020 as a part of the streaming website's "10 shows in 10 days" promotion during the COVID-19 pandemic.
 A second season premiered on streaming service Paramount+ on 12 July 2022.

 Premise

 The series is set in Sydney and is about two women from vastly different backgrounds with explosive secrets that could destroy everything they hold dear.